LESIA PCHOLKA

 (2) curator

-Pcholka’s artistic practice combines archival methods, social engagement, collective memory and historical continuity to explore how the past influences contemporary life in Belarus and beyond.
-Through photography, video, and installation, she examines the contrast between official narratives and undocumented histories, giving a voice to those who have been silenced.
-She situates Belarus within a broader comparative framework, drawing parallels with other authoritarian contexts while also examining spaces of resistance.
-Exile sharpens her attention to displacement, belonging, and fragile memory, while gender perspectives inform her sensitivity to embodied experience and power.
-By mobilizing community archives and experimental storytelling approaches, Pcholka creates layered narratives that move between personal and political, private and collective, reimagining how histories can be remembered and resisted.
+Pcholka’s artistic practice combines archival methods, social engagement, collective memory and historical continuity to examine how the past shapes contemporary life in Belarus while situating Belarusian experiences within broader transnational contexts.
+Working across photography, video, and installation, she explores the tensions between official narratives and overlooked histories, creating space for voices that have been marginalized or silenced.
+Experiences of exile inform her reflections on belonging, displacement, and the fragility of memory, while a gender-conscious perspective shapes her attention to embodied experience and structures of power.
+Through community archives and experimental storytelling strategies, Pcholka constructs layered narratives that move between the personal and the political, the intimate and the collective, reimagining how histories are remembered, transmitted, and contested.

 From 2018 to 2020, she was a member of the Belarusian Association of Photographers.

-Her work has been presented internationally at institutions and festivals, including Belvedere 21 (Vienna, AT), KVOST (Berlin, DE), Gallery (Bialystok, PL), Museum of Emigration (Gdynia, PL) Circulations Festival (Paris, FR), IPMA Festival (Kaunas, LT) and Copenhagen Photo Festival.
+Her work has been presented internationally at institutions and festivals, including KVOST (Berlin, DE), Museum of Emigration (Gdynia, PL) Circulations Festival (Paris, FR), IPMA Festival (Kaunas, LT), Copenhagen Photo Festival.
 It was also exhibited during the 60th Venice Biennale as part of The Other Session.
 She is the author of several photobooks, including Descent into the Marsh (2024), which was shortlisted for the Henri Cartier-Bresson Self-Published Photobook Award in 2026.
 Her work is held in the collections of the Günter Grass Gallery (Gdańsk), IoDeposito Gallery (Italy).

 Her projects and photographs have been published in international media, including the BBC, Magnum Photos _ Magnum Flow, Phmuseum _ Featured Photobooks, ARTMARGINS, NN6T #164, NEWEAST, ICORN, Variant Magazine, The Calvert Journal, DEKODER / DEKODER, GUP Magazine, Sekktor.online, Post MoMA _ NY, BLOK, IoDeposito B#S, RTV Magazin, SZUM, CISR e.V. platform, KubaParis and Contemporary Art Library.
 In printed matter in EIKON #123, FROM THE FOLDINGS #0, Art & Politics by Offing Press; Hjärnstorm magazine #156, Tygodnik Powszechny, FAZ, pARTisanka magazine #34, as well as in the following books: NO.10 Sputnik Photos Mentoring Programme (2021); photos for Machinery of Dissent, by Alesia Rudnik (2025); illustrations for Antologia.
 Literatura na uchodźstwie, by the Willa Decjusza Institute (2025); A-P-P #5.
 The Strike Newspaper #5.
 Archiwum Protestów Publicznych.